Farzan-I/Farzan-CV/README.md

 ### AXM London Property Services (Dec 2017 to Nov 2018)<br>
 **Senior Lettings Negotiator**
 - Aided in the redesign of the website interface and public facing billboards.
-Resulted in more enquiries for properties and a quicker closing rate (on-to-market to off-the-market)
+Resulted in more enquiries for properties and a quicker closing rate (time span for property being rented)
 - Provided exceptional customer service resulting in word of mouth referrals and positive Google reviews
 - Achieved the company's highest lettings figures for two quarters during my first 6 months